lino-framework/book/docs/specs/users.rst

     .. attribute:: user_type

-        The user_type of a user is what defines her or his permissions.

-        Users with an empty `user_type` field are considered inactive and cannot log in.
+        The :term:`user type` given to this user.
+Users having this field empty are considered inactive and cannot log in.

         See also :doc:`/dev/perms`.